alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

 * Consumers joining the network later will also receive this signal and display the information.

-* When the TTL expires, the Procuder will stop broadcasting this sessionless signal.
+* When the TTL expires, the Producer will stop broadcasting this sessionless signal.
 Consumers will stop displaying the notification

-* At any time, a Producer or Consumer can send a sessionless signal to dismiss the notificaiton.
+* At any time, a Producer or Consumer can send a sessionless signal to dismiss the notification.
 Consumers, upon receiving this, will stop displaying the notification.

-* A Consumer can connect to the Producer to request that the notification stop being broadcasted.
+* A Consumer can connect to a Producer to request it to stop broadcasting the notification.

 ## Learn More